Circular orders: topology and continuous actions: Generalized circularly ordered spaces and COP actions

+\begin{remark} The concept of a GCO space was introduced in \cite[Section 2.2]{Me-OrdSem}, after discussing convexity in circular orders.
+Recently, G.B.
+Sorin \cite{Sorin24} has also employed this definition (and the term GCO) in the equivalent formulation via convex sets.
+For the convenience of the reader, note that the definition of GCO spaces already appeared in \cite{Me-OrdSem}.
+We also note that \cite{Sorin24} cites another result from \cite{Me-OrdSem}, namely Theorem~\ref{t:c-comp} of the present work. \end{remark}

+Every circularly ordered set $(X,R)$ becomes a GCOTS under discrete topology.
+For example, $(\Q_0,\circ,\t_{discr})$ in Fact \ref{f:GM} is a GCOTS.

-Recall that the classical Sorgenfrey space $(\R,\tau_s)$ is a GCOTS but not a LOTS.
+Recall that the classical Sorgenfrey space $\R_s$ is a GLOTS but not a LOTS.
 For every subset $Y$ of $\R$ we denote by $Y_s$ the corresponding subspace of the Sorgenfrey line.
-Let $(X,R)$ be a circularly ordered set with its interval topology $\tau_R$.
-In analogy with the classical Sorgenfrey space, one may define the circular Sorgenfrey topology generated by the base of all "semiclosed" intervals of the type $[a,b)$.
-The corresponding topology $\tau_{R_s}$ is stronger than the interval topology $\tau_R$.
-In fact, it is easy to check that $(X,R,\tau_{R_s})$ is a generalized circularly ordered space (see Second Proof in Proposition \ref{p:NoGCOTS}).
+Let $(X,R)$ be a circularly ordered set with its interval topology $\lambda_{\medcirc}$.
+In analogy with the classical Sorgenfrey space, one may define the circular Sorgenfrey topology generated by the base of all "semi-open" intervals of the type $[a,b)_R$.
+The corresponding topology $\t_{s}$ is stronger than the interval topology $\lambda_{\medcirc}$.
+In fact, by Proposition \ref{p:GCO-eq} it is easy to check that $(X,R,\t_{s}) \in \GCOTS$.
 In particular, it is true for the circle $X=\T$.
 The corresponding Sorgenfrey circle we denote by $\T_s$.
 It is not hard to show that the following topological spaces are homeomorphic: $\R_s \cong [0,2)_s \cong [0,1) \sqcup [1,2) \cong \T_s$.
-So, $\T_s \in$ GCOTS.

-In fact, one may show that this is not an episodic phenomenon but a general principle as the following result demonstrates.
+So, $\T_s$ (being homeomorphic to $\R_s$) is not metrizable but has a $G_{\delta}$ diagonal.
+Therefore, by Corollary \ref{c:normality}.2, $\T_s$ is not COTS.
+It is well known that $\R_s \in $ GLOTS.
+So, $\T_s \in \GLOTS \setminus \COTS$.
+In fact, one may show that this is not an isolated phenomenon but a general principle, as Proposition \ref{p:NoGCOTS}(b) demonstrates.